-- 4.1 The 258XMC module can be configured via several different user-friendly interfaces . . . - control port American Standard Code for Information Interchange (ASCII) four-character commands or menus - maintenance port four-character commands or menus - · front panel displays

-Note: The four-character command and menu sets are identical on both serial ports.
-The only difference is the priority the canceller places on executing the command received.
+- 4.1 The 258X module can be configured via several different user-friendly interfaces . . . - control port American Standard Code for Information Interchange (ASCII) four-character commands or menus - maintenance port four-character commands or menus - master canceller front panel displays - Note: The four-character command and menu sets are identical on both serial ports.
+The maintenance port is only available when the master canceller is not active.
 See the 258 E1 Echo Canceller User Interface Document for additional information.